jorgecarleitao/django-sphinxql/docs/index.rst

 -------------

 Django-SphinxQL currently uses its own SQL expression API and QuerySets.
-However, Django 1.8 plans to allow custom lookup expressions and custom SQL expressions.
-Once this API is established, the is a probability to migrate to it and the notation to produce queries may be changed to the one used in Django.
+However, Django 1.7/1.8 plans an API to allow custom lookup expressions and custom SQL expressions.
+Once this API is established, we may try to migrate to it.